leonbreedt/FavIcon/README.md

 Wait, why is a library needed to do this?
 Surely it's just a simple HTTP GET of `/favicon.ico`, right?
 Right?
 Well.
-Go have a read of [this StackOverflow post](<http://stackoverflow.com/questions/19029342/favicons-best-practices), and see how you feel about programming afterwards.
+Go have a read of [this StackOverflow post](<http://stackoverflow.com/questions/19029342/favicons-best-practices), and see how you feel afterwards.

 ## Quick Start
 The project ships with a playground in which you can try it out for yourself.